 Grilled Chicken Street Tacos on a serving tray.

 Assembled street tacos don’t store well, but there is good news — the chicken does!
-Store and reheat the chicken with our tips, and prepare the onion, avocado, and cilantro fresh when you’re hungry for another taco.
+Store and reheat the chicken per my tips, then prepare the onion, avocado, and cilantro fresh when you’re hungry for another taco.

-• Refrigerator: To store the cooked chicken for up to a week, place it in an airtight container in the fridge.
+• Refrigerator: To store the cooked chicken for up to four days, place it in an airtight container in the fridge.
 Store it either cubed or as a whole grilled thigh.

 • Reheat: Reheat the chicken cubes in a skillet on medium high heat until warmed through.